 AGS's dedicated tax practice has practitioners around the country.
 Having provided a broad range of services to the Australian Taxation Office (ATO) over many years, we have a thorough understanding of the ATO's operations, policies and imperatives, including those specific to dispute resolution and litigation.
 We understand and support the principles embodied in Law Administration Practice Statement PSLA 2009/9 and seek to ensure adherence to those principles.

 We have outstanding expertise in tax appeal litigation, and in defending the Commissioner's decisions and processes from attacks in the courts.

-AGS has represented the ATO in a wide range of matters in all relevant jurisdictions, for example:
+AGS has represented the ATO in a wide range of matters in all relevant jurisdictions and at all stages, for example:

 - proceedings under Part IVC of the Taxation Administration Act 1953 in the AAT, the Federal Court and, where special leave is granted, on appeal to the High Court, in objection decisions in respect of assessments and private rulings, and other decisions that are subject to Part IVC

 - declaratory proceedings in the High Court, the Federal Court and the Supreme Courts of the States concerning tax-related issues

 - judicial review under s 39B of the Judiciary Act 1903 and under the ADJR Act of the exercise of powers and discretions conferred by Acts of which the Commissioner has the general administration

 - matters where constitutional issues arise in relation to tax laws, ranging from serious challenges to spurious delaying tactics